Yoga and Meditation Retreat

 • Supports posture and circulation

-• Gently strengthens the pelvic floor and deep muscles
+• Gently strengthens the pelvic floor and deep core muscles

 • Promotes relaxation and better sleep

-• Strengthens the connection to yourself and your baby, and to other moms-to-be
+• Strengthens the connection with oneself, the baby, and other expectant mothers.

 Postnatal yoga

-• Reengage the abdominal belt consciously and support and protect the pelvic floor
+• Helps to tone the core muscles consciously and the pelvic floor safely

-• Relieve tensions related to carrying and breastfeeding
+• Relieves tensions related to carrying and breastfeeding

-• Foster a spirit of community among young mothers to support each other and exchange between peers
+• Fosters a sense of community among new mothers and promotes to support between peers

 My approach

-Each session is built around three axes: adapted movement, conscious breathing and body listening.
+Each session is built around 3 cpillars: adapted movement, conscious breathing and body awareness.

 • adapted postures and fluid sequences

-• specific work on the pelvic floor, abdominal muscles and back muscles
+• specific focus on the pelvic floor, abdominal muscles and back muscles

 • breathing exercises (pranayama)

-• the use of accessories to support the body
+• the use of props to support the body

-• A short time for exchanges between mothers to promote a spirit of community and to feel less alone
+• a sharing time between mothers to foster a sense of community and reduce feelings of isolation

-Particular attention is paid to the regulation of the nervous system.
-Mindful breathing and breaks help calm the mind, reduce stress, and develop useful resources for childbirth and postpartum.
+Special attention is given to nervous system regulation.
+Breathwork and mindful pauses help calm the mind, reduce stress, and develop useful resources for both childbirth and the postpartum period.

-The practice encourages interoception — the ability to finely sense internal sensations — in order to promote a lasting balance between body and mind.
+The practice encourages interoception — the ability to finely perceive internal sensations — in order to support a sustainable balance between body and mind.

-Teaching is based on caring, and adaptations are always proposed so that each woman can respect her pace and her specific needs.
+Teaching is rooted in kindness, and modifications are always offered so that each woman can honour her own pace and specific needs.

 adapted movement